Best Night of My Life (American Authors album): Background and recording

 On April 23, 2021, American Authors announced that they would be parting ways with former band member, James Adam Shelly.
 Later that year, they also left Island Records and started releasing music independently.
 Throughout the next two years, the band would release several collaborations and covers.

 Nearly one decade after the release of their hit single, "Best Day of My Life", the band wanted to go back to their roots with their fourth album.
 During the COVID-19 pandemic, the band started doing writing retreats, where they would write together for an extended period of time, around the clock.
 With Best Night of My Life, the band came to Las Vegas and wrote and recorded twenty songs within the period of two weeks, and narrowed it down to the ten that were featured on the record.

 Composition

 Sonically, Best Night of My Life continues the band’s style of pop from their original debut album, Oh, What a Life (album), and other music released by American Authors over the years.
 Lyrically, the album aims to be an optimistic album which builds on the themes of previous American Authors songs and records.

+The sixth track “Live On” was written in memory of Rublin’s sister who passed away in December 2019.